We know distracted driving is extraordinarily dangerous. Now what are we going to do about it?

 My experience is that, for the most part, very few people take this epidemic of driving distractions seriously until it impacts their own lives, just as it did ours.
 Unfortunately, we don’t have some magic wand that will instantly change everyone’s behavior all at once.
 That simply doesn’t exist.
 What we need is for YOU to change your behaviors while you drive.
 These decisions made to drive more safely are made on an individual basis.

 They say that when you lose a parent, you lose the past, but when you lose a child, you lose the future.

 Brian was barely 23 years old when he was taken from us.
 He was fine student, an exceptional athlete, and if you ask his friends, the type of guy who always had a kind word and a smile for everyone.

 We will never see him get married, or have children of his own.
 There will always be an empty seat at holiday celebrations, and one less laugh in happy times.
 Our lives go on, but the loss of Brian is constantly with us.

 So don’t just be aware of the problem.
 Take a look in the mirror and be the change.
 It’s up to YOU, and it’s quite literally a life-and-death decision.

-This post was written by Doug and Pat Ralls, who have lived in Brentwood, Tennessee, for the past 18 years.
+This post was written by Doug and Pat Ralls, who live in Brentwood, Tennessee.
 Doug is a retired restaurant industry executive, and Pat has been a stay-at-home mom since their son Brian was born in 1986.
-Their daughter, Emily, was born in 1989, and currently works as a counselor in Atlanta.
+Their daughter, Emily, was born in 1989.
 Since their son Brian’s death in a traffic crash caused by distracted driving on Oct.
-28, 2009, Doug and Pat have worked tirelessly as advocates and educators.
-By last count, they have told their story to more than 35,000 people in the mid-state area over the last 6 years.
+28, 2009, Doug and Pat have worked tirelessly as advocates and educators about the dangers of distracted driving.
+By last count, they have told their story to more than 50,000 people.